Sanabalis/DependencyValidation/README.md

 - - It validates both constructor injected dependencies and endpoint injected dependencies
 - Supports several different manual (explicit) checks

+DependencyValidator, FailedValidation and Severity are implementation of the Dependency validation.
+They are the classes you want to copy and use.
-Just open the Tests project and look at DependencyTests to see how to use it.
+Open the Tests project and look at DependencyTests to see how to use them.

+Another few interesting files are Program.cs and WeatherForecastControllers.